 In voting proxies, GW Capital executes its fiduciary responsibility by considering the best interests of our clients by taking into account both the economic and ethical factors.
 We will utilize reasonable care and skill in deciding how to vote on the issues involved, and vote proxies on all securities we manage (either for, against, or abstain), whether or not the vote supports management.
-For additional guidance, GW Capital may use reports prepared by Glass, Lewis & Co., LLC ("Glass Lewis").
-Glass Lewis is a neutral third party that issues recommendations based on its own internal guidelines and research.
+For additional guidance, GW Capital will use reports prepared by a neutral third party that issues proxy vote recommendations based on its own internal guidelines and research.